 Command Meaning Install Install the PowerMAN service.
-For example: POWERMAN INSTALL Remove Remove (uninstall) the PowerMAN service (also stops if running) Start Start the PowerMAN service (also installs if not already installed) Stop Stop the PowerMAN service Restart Restart the PowerMAN service Status Display the current service status Makeguid Generate a unique GUID value.
+For example: IIIStall POWERMAN INSTALL Remove Remove (uninstall) the PowerMAN service (also stops if running) Start Start the PowerMAN service (also installs if not already installed) Stop Stop the PowerMAN service Restart Restart the PowerMAN service Status Display the current service status Makeguid Generate a unique GUID value.
 This may be used for the SiteGUID License Check the current PowerMAN license key and expiry (if applicable) Forceupload Force any logged data to be uploaded immediately.
 Hibercheck Test system ability to hibernate and automatically resume.
 Sleepcheck Test system ability to sleep and automatically resume.
 Info Display various power related information.
-This is intended for use by Technical Support Help Display the command line help
+This is intended for use by Technical Support Supportdump Generate a CAB file containing PowerMAN settings and debug information.
+This is intended for Technical Support use.
+Help Display the command line help